zackees/open-webdriver/README.md

 # About

-Yet another selenium webdriver wrapper API in python.
+Yet another selenium webdriver wrapper API in python, with the aims of being the easist to use with only two lines of code to get running.

-This api is tested with github actions and the pain points have been found and smoothed out.
-For example the webdriver is downloaded and installed on first use.
-Addiotionally this library has been built to support the nuitka binary compilation of python.
-This allows you to make a bot and then distribute just a binary version to a client.
+One function is provide, `open_webdriver(...)` which takes care of downloading, installing and then running selenium.

+Additionally, sane defaults are set, such as headless by default and ssl certs turned off.
+This code is also tested for use with the nuitka build, which allows you to create an binary executable with selenium.
+This is great for distributing a compiled binary for Windows/MacOS/Ubuntu of your selenium bot with all original source code removed.
+This makes it functionally impossible for your client to reverse engineer the product.

 Benefits: